canzarlab/heterochr_silencing/README.md

 # HetchromSilencing

-This repository contains the computational pipeline of the paper "[Heterochromatin reduces RNA Polymerase II occupancy, transcriptional efficiency and RNA stability].
+This repository contains the computational pipeline of the paper **Ccr4-Not complex reduces transcription efficiency in heterochromatin**.
 It contains the scripts and software necessary for reproducing the results in the paper.

 ## Overview